React Native

 Setup

-Install TwicPics in your React Native project
+Setting-up TwicPics Components in your React Native project

 You will need a TwicPics domain to initialize the package.
 Create an account for free to get your domain.